-Moments after the announcement, question time erupted, with Treasurer Joe Hockey and Acting Prime Minister Warren Truss citing the difficult economic circumstances, high Australian dollar and high wages as reasons for the decision, The Sydney Morning Herald
+Moments after the announcement, question time erupted, with Treasurer Joe Hockey and Acting Prime Minister Warren Truss citing the difficult economic circumstances, high Australian dollar and high wages as reasons for the decision, The Sydney Morning Herald reported.

 The opposition accused the Coalition of “hurrying Holden out of Australia and treating the company with contempt”.

 Although often considered ugly and disastrous, downsizing can be a much smoother process when handled with well communicated goals.
 Anderson stated that downsizing is all about communication, and this dialogue should be led by the most senior individual in the organisation, filtering down to all employees.